 When reduced by 14 ounces, strain into a large bowl through a fine-mesh stainless steel strainer.
 Press and stir the blackberries with a flexible spatula to extract their juices, until there's nothing left in the sieve but about 10 ounces (1 heaping cup; 285g) seedy pulp, with 20 ounces (565g) blackberry purée in the bowl.

 Discard the blackberry pulp.
 Stir the cream, cinnamon, and alcohol (if using) into the concentrated blackberry purée, along with lemon juice (if needed) to brighten the flavor.
-Cover and refrigerate until no warmer than 40°F, then churn in an ice cream maker according to the manufacturer’s directions.
+Cover and refrigerate until no warmer than 40°F (4°C), then churn in an ice cream maker according to the manufacturer’s directions.
 Meanwhile, place a 1-quart container and flexible spatula in the freezer.

 When ice cream looks thick and light, shut off the machine and, using the chilled spatula, scrape ice cream into the chilled container.
 Enjoy as soft-serve, or cover with plastic pressed directly against surface of ice cream, then close lid and freeze until firm enough to scoop.

 The flavor and color of this ice cream can vary dramatically with the quality of the fruit; if the blackberries aren't fresh and delicious to start, the ice cream will be lackluster as well.

 We highly recommend using a digital scale to ensure the best results.

 |Nutrition Facts (per serving)|

 |% Daily Value*|